arham-siddiqi/sma-digital-signage-system/README.md

 ---

 ## Solution
-I designed and implemented a Raspberry Pi–based signage platform with:
+I designed and implemented a Raspberry Pi-based signage platform with:
 - Automated data ingestion from a cloud-managed source
 - A browser-based kiosk frontend
 - Boot-time auto-launch and crash recovery